 Address: 207 Katoomba St, Katoomba NSW 2780

-The Surf House is salt-soaked premium accommodation with a healthy balance of work and play – only 50m from the beach.
+The Surf House is premium accommodation with a healthy balance of work and play, only 50m from the beach.
 You can enjoy a complimentary drink on check-in, or use the large tables in the common space to get some tasks done first on their “Furiously Fast & Free Wifi“.
 The Twin and Quad rooms come with in-room workspaces with desks, if you’d prefer some privacy.
-Once you’re ready to clock off, head upstairs to Byron’s only rooftop bar or have a quick surf with a complimentary surfboard or boogie board.
+Head upstairs to Byron’s only rooftop bar or have a quick surf with a complimentary surfboard or boogie board.

 Reviews: 9.6/10 (hostelworld.com)

 Price: From $85 AUD/night (Shared), from $309 AUD/night (Private, Double Bed)

 Address: 23 Lawson St, Byron Bay NSW 2481

 Selina (Central Melbourne) is part of a group of hostels “custom-built for today’s nomadic traveler, providing guests with a global infrastructure to travel and work abroad seamlessly“.